yonasBSD/nerdlog/README.md

   main, and given to HostsManager as the same config).
 Also implement the nerdlog own config, where we'll have again another awk filter for nodes which need a jumphost, and the jumphost address itself
-- Implement profile id, combined from the OS user plus some optional custom string given as a command line flag
 - Implement state persistence (in a directory with the name based on profile id above)
-- Implement better indication of the ongoing query (idk how to do that yet)

 ## TODO next

-- :w /path/to/file
 - Inputs with history (use for all inputs: command line, query line, all the Edit form fields), with state being stored somewhere under profile dir
-- Loading next portion of logs
 - Proper shutdown, with connections being terminated
-- Visual time selection on the histogram

 ## TODO